 As a guitarist he has appeared in Boston, Washington, San Francisco, London, Philadelphia, and New York.
 Poll’s collaborators have included composer Elizabeth Ogonek, pianists Stephan Ciric, David Malusa, John Fisher, and Jason Bae, tenor Peter Devoran, barritone Jake Muffett, and his brother conductor Teddy Poll.

 Poll’s compositions Three Preludes for solo guitar were premiered in 2012 as a part of the Dresden String Spring festival.

-A 2010 Fulbright and a 2012 Marshall Scholar, Michael Poll holds a Bachelor of Arts degree in music summa cum laude from the University of Pennsylvania.
-He has done coursework at the Curtis Institute of Music in conducting with Virginia Allen and in solfège with Eric Sessler.
+A 2010 Fulbright and a 2012 Marshall Scholar, Michael Poll holds a Bachelor of Arts degree in music summa cum laude from the University of Pennsylvania and was a visiting student at the Curtis Institute of Music in conducting with Virginia Allen and in solfège with Eric Sessler.
 In 2012 he received the Graduate Performance Diploma from the Academy of Music in Poznan, Poland, and in 2014 the MPerf degree from the Guildhall School of Music & Drama, where he was a Junior Fellow from 2015-2017.
 Poll’s teachers have included Frederic Hand, Lukasz Kuropaczewski, Emiliano Pardo-Tristán, Benjamin Verdery, Piotr Zaleski, and Robert Brightmore.
 Poll has been a member of the faculty of the Bryn Mawr Conservatory of Music and the Polish Guitar Academy, a fellow of the Norfolk Chamber Music Festival, and has held scholarships to the Aspen Music Festival and the European American Musical Alliance.
-He has performed live on the radio in Poland and Panama, and has had music broadcast by the BBC World Service.
+He has performed live on the radio in Poland, Panama, and the US, and has had music broadcast by the BBC World Service.